Got a problem with goods?

-A manufacturer does not have to provide a written warranty with their goods.
-But if they do sell their goods with a manufacturer’s warranty, there is an express guarantee that the manufacturer must provide what is set out in their warranty.
+A manufacturer does not have to provide a written warranty (also known as an 'express guarantee') with their goods.
+But if they do, they must provide what is set out in their warranty.

 A warranty usually states faulty goods will be repaired, or replaced if necessary.
 It may also state the availability of spare parts and who will do the repairs.